REALTOR® Safety Month Events & Tips

 5. On arrival, walk the exterior of the property before entering to identify points of entry into the home.
 Keep an eye out for possible broken windows and doors, or anything that looks abnormal.
 Be sure to take pictures and listen to your gut.

-7. Wireless hotspots are great resource to bring with you when traveling to rural properties, as cell reception and Wi-Fi are often limited.
+7. Wireless hotspots should be turned on when traveling to rural properties, as cell reception and Wi-Fi are often limited.

-8. Consider bringing someone to showing in model homes or developments with low traffic.
+8. Consider bringing someone when showing a home or in developments with low traffic.
 If possible, try to arrange periodic patrols by local authorities to ensure a safe environment.

 9. Have a crisis management plan for your office.
 Be prepared for an array of events such as power outages, natural disasters, workplace violence, active shooter, or outbreak of contagious diseases.

-11. Contact your local law enforcement to understand the proper steps to follow if you inadvertently trigger a home security alarm while showcasing a property to a client.
+11. Understand the proper steps to follow if you inadvertently trigger a home security alarm while showcasing a property to a client.

 Why Safety Protocols are So Important